 It's just you and me for the next few days while everybody's away again.
 As usual I had to lend a paw with the packing otherwise they would have taken far too much stuff.
 I tried to explain that other places have shops but it fell on deaf ears.
 Then a brilliant idea came to me.
 I could hide in the suitcase and jump out when we got there.
 I could see the news headlines," 'arve, le brave.
 Le baggage binkying bunny," but as I knew they were going to France I changed my mind.
 Frogs and snails should be in the garden, not on plates thank you very much.
 A bit of crusty baguette can be tasty but it's not worth the journey.

-There's a new hidey-hole in the kitchen.
-A sort of tent with cushions inside has been fixed up and there is a stool to climb on so I can reach the window seat.
+there is a stool to climb on so I can reach the window seat.
 The tent is OK, quite cosy, but I would rather be under my big table to see what's going on.
 And what if Pauline the Postie can't find me when it's crunchy time?
 I like to be beside my bowls when I hear the back door rattle, it saves her such a lot of time.